 How to apply social learning theory in the workplace?

 In organizations, social learning is being used more often and is on the rise.
 In reality, it is becoming more popular than traditional education, which is based on a set of rigid curriculums.
-Online learning, mentorships, and social learning are modern learning approaches that replace formal education.
+Online learning, mentorships, and it are modern learning approaches that replace formal education.
 Both of these approaches are unconventional, but they are also more flexible, affordable, effective, and applicable for workers than traditional learning methods, allowing them much more autonomy and flexibility about how they learn.

 To successfully incorporate social learning in your workplace, you’ll need structure.
 Ad hoc social learning among your employees through social interactions is one thing; consistent and observable progress with the social learning theory necessitates a more organized approach.